BJMCox/BJMCox/README.md

 You have found my GitHub 😁

 I am Dr. Ben(jamin) Cox, and I am a computational statistician.
 My background is in spatio-temporal Bayesian signal processing (in particular, particle filters and parameter inference therein).
-I now work at the Max Planck Institute for Physics and am loosely associated with the MADMAX and LEGEND groups there.
+I now work at the Max Planck Institute for Physics and am loosely associated with the MADMAX and LEGEND groups here.
+My work is funded by Germany’s Federal Ministry of Research, Technology and Space (BMFTR) within the ErUM-Data programme under grant FKZ 05D25PC1 (DEMOS consortium).

 I primarily speak Python and Julia, but some C, C++, and Rust have managed to worm through my defences.
 I used to speak R, MATLAB, and Fortran, but less so these days.